CoupleCo/DeveloperTest/README.md

 ## What I did

-Here I have worked on the "Near term backlog" taking into consideration the business constraints.
+- Here I have worked on the "Near term backlog" taking into consideration the business constraints.
 I have adopted the TDD approach in the development of the backend.
-I built the front-end with Vue.js as a SPA communicating with the backend through RESTful API endpoints.
+- I built the front-end with Vue.js as a SPA communicating with the backend through RESTful API endpoints.
 API Documentation available [here](https://documenter.getpostman.com/view/2211912/TVmLCJiY)
-The front-end also makes use of the design style guide with Tailwind CSS.
+- The front-end also makes use of the design style guide with Tailwind CSS.
+View a brief recording of the end product [here](https://www.loom.com/share/2322773e626248cda4414a75f8222a3a)

+## Features

 - Guests can register, login and logout.
 	- It is assumed that a user can register without creating/joining a team.